elibroftw/mp3-editor/README.md

 main.py is a command line interface.
 All the useful functions are in functions.py (if you want to do everything with code) Make sure to create a config.txt file to store your API keys and music directory.
+Make sure ffmpeg is installed to PATH.

+# Note
+This has been untested on Linux and Mac.

 Format of config.txt: